-- We also recommend using the SIEM solutions to timely detect and effectively respond to information security incidents.
-This will help identify suspicious activity, prevent infrastructure hacking, detect attackers' presence, and take prompt measures to neutralize the threats.
+- We also recommend using SIEM solutions for timely detection and effective response to information security incidents.
+This will help identify suspicious activity, prevent infrastructure hacking, detect attackers' presence, and enable prompt measures to neutralize threats.

 - Use automated software audit tools to identify vulnerabilities.

-- Use web application firewalls as a preventive measure to protect websites.
+- Deploy web application firewalls as a preventive measure.

-- Implement systems allowing deep network traffic analysis in order to detect complex targeted attacks in real time and in backup copies.
-You will be able to detect attacks that have not been found earlier and to monitor network attacks in real time, including malware run and hacking tools, exploitation of software vulnerabilities, and attacks against the domain controller.
-This approach will allow you to quickly identify attackers' presence in the infrastructure, minimize the risk of losing critical data and disrupting business systems, and to decrease financial damage caused by attackers.
+- Detect sophisticated targeted attacks in real time and in saved traffic with deep traffic analysis.
+Using such solutions will allow you to detect previously unnoticed attacks and monitor network attacks in real time, including use of malware and hacking tools, exploitation of software vulnerabilities, and attacks on the domain controller.
+Such an approach quickly identifies attacker presence in the infrastructure, minimizes the risk of loss of critical data and disruption to business systems, and decreases the financial damage caused by attackers.

 - Encrypt all sensitive information.
 Do not store sensitive information where it can be publicly accessed.